uq-eresearch/oztrack/readme.md

 ### Installing Apache

-This step is optional - it's only needed to avoid blocking of cross-site requests if you intend to run GeoServer and the OzTrack web application on different ports.
-The following commands install the Apache HTTP server and configure reverse proxying from port 80 to GeoServer (port 8080) and OzTrack (port 8181).
+The following commands install the Apache HTTP server and configure reverse proxying from port 80 to port 8080.
+Configuring HTTPS is optional and requires that you create and install an SSL certificate.
+Note that you should modify the `ServerName` directive and port numbers to match your deployment.
+Depending on your installation of Apache, you may need to place site configuration in either `/etc/apache2/sites-available/oztrack.conf` or `/etc/apache2/sites-available/oztrack`.

     sudo apt-get install -y apache2
     sudo a2enmod proxy_http